eddmann/our-wedding-website/README.md

 The application uses the following linting tools to maintain the desired code quality and application correctness.

-- [Psalm](https://psalm.dev/) - used to provide type-checking support within PHP (`app/psalm.xml`)
+- [Psalm](https://psalm.dev/) - used to provide type-checking support within PHP (`app/psalm.xml`).
-- [PHP Coding Standards Fixer](https://cs.symfony.com/) - ensures the desired PHP code styling is maintained (`app/.php-cs-fixer.php`)
+- [PHP Coding Standards Fixer](https://cs.symfony.com/) - ensures the desired PHP code styling is maintained (`app/.php-cs-fixer.php`).
-- [Deptrac](https://github.com/qossmic/deptrac) - ensures we adhere to the strict Hexagonal Architectural layering boundaries we have imposed (`depfile.yml`)
+- [Deptrac](https://github.com/qossmic/deptrac) - ensures we adhere to the strict Hexagonal Architectural layering boundaries we have imposed (`depfile.yml`).
-- [Local PHP Security Checker](https://github.com/fabpot/local-php-security-checker) - ensures that no known vulnerable dependencies are used within the application
+- [Local PHP Security Checker](https://github.com/fabpot/local-php-security-checker) - ensures that no known vulnerable dependencies are used within the application.
-- [Prettier](https://prettier.io/) - ensures the desired JS code style is maintained (`app/package.json`)
+- [Prettier](https://prettier.io/) - ensures the desired JS code style is maintained (`app/package.json`).

 These tools can be run locally using `make lint`, returning a non-zero status code upon failure.
 This process is also completed during a `make can-release` invocation.